rania-pa/PDE3/README.md

 6. Source Terms - Solving the Poisson equation [i.e. the inhomogenous version of the Laplacian] (needs <code>refinement_analysis.py</code>).
 7. Explicit Parabolic Solver - The Forward Time-Centered Space (FTCS) solver for the solution of 1-D parabolic equations (needs <code>refinement_analysis.py</code>).
 9. Implicit Parabolic Solver - Using the Crank-Nicholson method to solver for the solution of 1-D parabolic equations (needs <code>refinement_analysis.py</code>).
-10. 2D Parabolic - Solving 2D parabolic problems using opperator splitting (the solver used is the explicit FTCS scheme, though it could be modified to use Crank-Nicholson).
+10. 2D Parabolic - Solving 2D parabolic problems using operator splitting (the solver used is the explicit FTCS scheme, though it could be modified to use Crank-Nicholson).
 11. Hyperbolic Solver - Using the Lax-Wendroff and First Order Upwind schemes to solve the 1D linear advection problem with periodic boundary conditions.

 ## Laboratories